Rural Forestry FAQ

 Someone has damaged or destroyed my trees, how can I appraise their value?

 The appraisal value of damaged or destroyed trees should be determined by a Forestry Consultant.
 There are a variety of appraisal methods that establish value.
 Kansas Forest Service foresters do not offer tree appraisal as a service due to the litigation that often accompanies such requests.
 A list of Forestry Consultants is made available to landowners at the bottom of the Services & Landowner Assistance page of our website under "Resources."

 My trees have been damaged by off-target herbicide, what should I do now?

 Unfortunately, off-target herbicide damage to trees is not an uncommon problem in a state where crop and grassland dominates the landscape and herbicides are often used as part of those agricultural systems.
-If you suspect damage to your trees from an off-target herbicide application the Kansas Department of Agriculture’s (KDA) Pesticide Use Division should be contacted immediately at 785-296-4179 or 785-296-3786.
-Also, it may be helpful to register your tree plantings or tree farm at the KDA Sensitive Crop Registry.
+If you suspect damage to your trees from an off-target herbicide application the Kansas Department of Agriculture’s (KDA) Pesticide Use Division should be contacted immediately.
+Also, it may be helpful to register your tree plantings or tree farm at the KDA Sensitive Areas Registry.
 It is always a good idea to let neighbors know that you value your trees and appreciate their consideration during herbicide applications.
 The Kansas Forest Service does not offer off-target herbicide damage appraisal as one of our services due to the litigation that often accompanies such requests.
 However, we do provide a list of Consulting Foresters that can provide appraisal services.